DAY ONE | TUESDAY, 2 SEPTEMBER 2025

 Discover frameworks for ensuring consumer safety and regulatory compliance (i.e. clear reporting protocols, real-time tracking, crisis management training)

-Jennifer Knox, Head of Quality and Safeguarding, Homemade support
+Jennifer Knox, Head of Quality and Safeguarding, HomeMade

 Afternoon Tea